 Other archaeological lectures and events are hosted throughout the state by our colleagues at the Archaeological Institute of America's Tucson & Southern Arizona Society and the Central Arizona Society (Phoenix/Tempe area).

-Past Lectures Include
+Past Lectures Include (regrettably, not a complete list)

 -Laurel Bestock: "Continuity and Change in Religion at Abydos"